Symmetry preserving parameterization schemes: Conclusion

-In this paper we have addressed the question of symmetry-preserving parameterization schemes.
-It was demonstrated that the problem of finding invariant parameterization schemes can be treated as a group classification problem.
-In particular, the interpretation of parameterizations as particular elements of classes of differential equations renders it possible to use well-established methods of symmetry analysis for the design of general classes of closure schemes with prescribed symmetry properties.
-For parameterizations to admit selected subgroups of the maximal Lie invariance group of the related unaveraged differential equation, they should be expressed in terms of related differential invariants.
-These differential invariants can be computed either using infinitesimal methods or the method of moving frames, cf.\ Section~\ref{sec:ParameterizationInverseGroupClassification}.
 For parameterization ansatzes with prescribed functional dependence on the resolved quantities and no prescribed symmetry group, the direct group classification problem should be solved.
 In the case where the given class of differential equations is normalized (which can be checked by the computation of the set of admissible transformations), it is possible and convenient to carry out the classification using the algebraic method~\cite{popo10Ay}.
 In the case where the class fails to be normalized (or in the case where it is impossible to compute the set of admissible transformations), an exhaustive investigation of parameterizations might be possible due to applying compatibility analysis of the corresponding determining equations or by combining the algebraic and compatibility methods.
 For more involved classes of differential equations at least symmetry extensions induced by subalgebras of the equivalence algebra can be found, i.e.\ preliminary group classification can be carried out.
 The framework of invariant parameterization involving methods of direct group classification is depicted in Figure~\ref{fig:scheme}.

+Irrespectively of whether one uses direct or inverse group classification techniques, the procedure of invariant parameterization in fact yield classes of parameterization ansatzes rather than a particular fixed parameterization.
+This gives a certain degree of freedom which allows one to include other desirable physical or structural features into the parameterization scheme.
+For example, the specification of the parameterizations in Tables~\ref{tab:OneDimensionalSymmetryExtensionsRestrictedCase}--\ref{tab:OneDimensionalSymmetryExtensionsGeneralCase} can be done by prescribing a particular form of the functions $I_1$ and $I_2$.
+In the case of inverse group classification, one has to formulate a precise functional relation among related differential invariants.
+From the point of view of application the freedom in tuning a parameterization is extremely important as the preservation of symmetries is only one feature that might be required when parameterizing a given subgrid-scale process.